American propaganda during World War II: Comic books and cartoons

 Just as is done today, editorial cartoonists sought to sway public opinion.
 For example, Dr. Seuss supported interventionism even before the attack on Pearl Harbor.

 Comic strips, such as Little Orphan Annie and Terry and the Pirates, introduced war themes into their stories.
 Even before the war, sabotage and subversion were common motifs in action-oriented strips.

 Many superheroes were shown combating Axis spies or activities in America and elsewhere.
 A comic book depicting Superman attacking the German Westwall was attacked in an issue of Das Schwarze Korps, the SS weekly newspaper, with the Jewish origin of creator Jerry Siegel given prominent attention.
+Similarly, the Marvel comics superhero Captain America is seen punching Hitler, while simultaneously deflecting bullets from Nazi soldiers, on the cover page of Captain America Comics #1.

 In 1944, after being praised by Ernie Pyle, Bill Mauldin's cartoons were syndicated in the United States.
 This effort was supported by the War Department due to Mauldin's grimmer depiction of everyday military life in his cartoons.
 Mauldin's cartoons not only publicized the efforts of the ground forces, but they made the war appear bitter and onerous, helping convince Americans that victory would not be easy.
 While his cartoons omitted carnage, they showed the difficulty of war through his depiction of the soldiers' disheveled appearance, and sad, vacant eyes.
 This helped produce continued support for the troops, by conveying the hardships of their daily experiences.